 The SDK synchronizes with the application server over a WebSocket connection secured by HTTPS using TLS 1.3.

-To initiate, execute, and terminate an App Services Database sync session, a Realm SDK and application server send and receive a set of protocol-specific requests.
+To initiate, execute, and terminate a Device Sync session, a Realm SDK and application server send and receive a set of protocol-specific requests.

 The SDK negotiates a WebSocket connection over HTTP and then establishes a sync